 Ehlo took that time to scan Tony and Esther’s faces again.
 “You two got back together already?”

 Esther shook her head.
 “No.”

-“You’re off topic,” Wallace interfered, knowing he needed to steer the conversation back to the main point.
+“You’re off-topic,” Wallace interfered, knowing he needed to steer the conversation back to the main point.
 “Bianca, what did you find out yesterday?”

 Bianca didn’t return to the guys’ place yesterday afternoon to meet up with them.
 She actually stuck around and ended up following Jacky and Lynn.
 She was careful not to tag too close, so even Joanne and Bryant didn’t see her when she was nearby the bridge.
 The tagging game continued into the night–to which Jacky dropped Lynn off by the bridge and walked back to the other side of town with her.
 Bianca had chosen to leave when they were gone.
-That was why Wallace needed to ask of her progress.
+That was why Wallace needed to ask for her progress.

 “They went to some art museum together,” Bianca said.
 “Then to the movies.”

 Joanne wrinkled her face.
 “That was the big secret?”

 Bianca shrugged.
 “Maybe I’m missing something here.
 I should’ve followed her after Jacky left.
 Something doesn’t click.
 I mean aside from her lying about working at the senior home.”